US

 Leads

 CRM excels at keeping the client data organized to promptly forward leads to requisite reps.
 For you to know where to direct them, CRM captures leads from different marketing campaigns and stores their data.
 Once you have it collected in one place, you can use it in your marketing efforts.
 Knowing the present status of your leads and tracking their activity will help you fathom buyers’ motifs as well as identify the most valuable customers.
-Some CRMs (especially customized ones) can augment this functionality by various options like lead scoring and automatic lead generation that are instrumental in managing activities, tasks, and lists.
+Some CRMs (especially customized ones) can augment this functionality with various options like lead scoring and automatic lead generation that are instrumental in managing activities, tasks, and lists.

 Analytics